jenkinsci/elastic-axis-plugin/CONTRIBUTING.md

 ## Reporting Issues

 Report issues in the [Jenkins issue tracker](https://www.jenkins.io/participate/report-issue/redirect/#18422).
-Please use the ["How to Report an Issue"](https://www.jenkins.io/participate/report-issue/) guidelines when reporting issues.
+Please follow the guidelines in ["How to Report an Issue"](https://www.jenkins.io/participate/report-issue/) when reporting issues.